 There is a lot written on that topic in books such as:

 - The pragmatic programmer: From Journeyman to Master by Andy Hunt and Dave Thomas

-- Clean code: A Handbook of Agile Software Craftsmanship by Robert C. Martin (Uncle Bob)
+- The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin (Uncle Bob)